- Search The Registry

 *Abbie Mitchell was born on this date in 1884.
 She was a Black singer and actress.

-From the Lower East Side of New York City, she was the daughter of an Black African mother and a German Jewish father, both who were musically talented.
+From the Lower East Side of New York City, she was the daughter of a black African mother and a white German Jewish father, both of who were musically talented.
 After completing her public school training in Baltimore, she began to study voice in New York in 1897.
-Lyricist, Paul L. Dunbar, and composer Will Marion Cook who cast her in their musical Clorindy, the Origin of the Cakewalk, recognized her talent.
+Lyricist Paul L. Dunbar and composer Will Marion Cook who cast her in their musical Clorindy, the Origin of the Cakewalk, recognized her talent.